-As part of the Victorian Government’s investment into making it easier to get out on the water, St Leonards boat ramp has been identified for future upgrades.
+As part of the Victorian Government’s investment into making it easier to get out on the water, St Leonards boat ramp is being upgraded.
+Final concept designs have been prepared and works are underway to commence Stage 1 of the upgrade in 2024.

-Final concept designs have been released and will be progressed to detailed designs.
 Click here to view the final designs.

+For more information on the latest design and upcoming works please click here.
 The St Leonards boat ramp is a 4-lane ramp located in the southern part of Port Phillip on the Bellarine Peninsula.
 The boat launching facility includes a long central jetty with short ‘T’ piece at the end, two smaller finger jetties on the northern and southern sides, dedicated car/trailer parks, toilets, fish cleaning table and an overflow carpark across the road.
 This facility is managed by Bellarine Bayside Committee of Management.

 St Leonards is one of the most popular ramps on the Bellarine Peninsula.
 It has been identified for a future upgrade due to increasing demand and the age of the facility.